 While COVID-19 health and safety recommendations continue to evolve, there is one thing we know for certain: that childcare in the near future will look and feel very different.
 The good news is that many of the same principles for stimulating language, literacy and social development in children still apply.
-The key will be helping childcare providers to recognize these opportunities despite many new precautionary demands that will be placed on them.
+The key will be for you to recognize these opportunities despite many new precautionary demands that will be placed on you.